Origins of Western culture: printed sources from continental Europe to 1700.

 The collection is also of great interest in terms of provenance.
 Many volumes were acquired through the sale of other collections, particularly those of William Morris, Joseph Frank Payne and Kurt Wolff.
 In addition, certain books were owned by distinguished fifteenth-century individuals, such as the Nuremberg physicians Hieronymus Münzer and Hartmann Schedel, and the English physician Thomas Linacre.
 The collection thus reflects the contemporary readership of incunabula and reveals how these books circulated in fifteenth-century Europe.

-Collection 10: (to be launched in 2016) from the Department of Philosophy, History and Human Sciences of the Bibliothèque nationale de France (BnF).
+Collection 10: (to be launched November 2016) from the Department of Philosophy, History and Human Sciences of the Bibliothèque nationale de France (BnF).
 This collection will contain material from the encyclopaedic collections on the following topics: